lyqht/genshin-api-tutorial/README.md

 ## FAQ

-### Why does the start & end product look about the same? 😕
+### Why does the hard-coded preview & end product look about the same? 😕

 This tutorial is ***not*** here to teach you how to make things look pretty.
 In reality, many websites already look good without the use of API.